apacheignite/documentation/3rd-party-integration/apache-cassandra.md

   ]
 }
 [/block]
-There are two main properties which should be specified for CassandraCacheStoreFactory:
+There are two main properties which should be specified for `CassandraCacheStoreFactory`:

-dataSourceBean - instance of org.apache.ignite.cache.store.cassandra.utils.datasource.DataSource class responsible for all the aspects of Cassandra database connection (credentials, contact points, read/write consistency level, load balancing policy and etc...) persistenceSettingsBean - instance of org.apache.ignite.cache.store.cassandra.utils.persistence.KeyValuePersistenceSettings class responsible for all the aspects of how objects should be persisted into Cassandra (keyspace and its options, table and its options, partition and cluster key options, POJO object fields mapping, secondary indexes, serializer for BLOB objects and etc...)
+- **dataSourceBean** - instance of `org.apache.ignite.cache.store.cassandra.utils.datasource.DataSource` class responsible for all the aspects of Cassandra database connection (credentials, contact points, read/write consistency level, load balancing policy and etc...)
+- **persistenceSettingsBean** - instance of `org.apache.ignite.cache.store.cassandra.utils.persistence.KeyValuePersistenceSettings` class responsible for all the aspects of how objects should be persisted into Cassandra (keyspace and its options, table and its options, partition and cluster key options, POJO object fields mapping, secondary indexes, serializer for BLOB objects and etc...)
 [block:api-header]
 {
   "type": "basic",